Florida lawmakers rally behind 6-year-old arrested at school

 “The first call she said was, ‘Please, help me,'” McGhee said.
 “Young Kaia, I want you to know that this body has heard you.”

-The sponsor of the original bill, Republican Rep. Ralph Massullo, garnered applause from Democrats when he called McGhee’s change a “friendly” one.
+The sponsor of the original bill, Republican Rep. Ralph Massullo, drew applause from Democrats when he called McGhee’s change a “friendly” one.

-The amendment was adopted unanimously before its host bill also won approval from House members.
+The amendment was adopted unanimously before its host bill also secured the approval of House members.

-Outside the chamber floor, Kirkland expressed appreciation for the overwhelming support from lawmakers.
+Outside the chamber floor, Kirkland expressed appreciation for the overwhelming support.

 “I needed people to know that there is this law in the books that allows our babies to be arrested.
 It was not a one-off with Kaia.
 It can happen to any child and any family out there, and that we needed to make a change.”